joaoandreotti/buxfox.github.io/keeper/keeper.md

 ...
 SNIP ...
 Combined: ●{ø, Ï, ,, l, `, -, ', ], §, A, I, :, =, _, c, M}dgrød med fløde
 ```
-This means that the first character is unknown `●` and the following are possible 16 second characters appended on beggining of `dgrød med fløde`.
+This means that the first character is unknown `●` and the following are possible 16-second characters appended on beginning of `dgrød med fløde`.
-Using google translate to identify the language, to later perform a smart bruteforce on the character set.
-The language was identified as danish.
+Using Google Translate to identify the language, to later perform a smart brute force on the character set.
+The language was identified as Danish.
 When doing this, it was corrected to `rødgrød med fløde`.
 This is the correct password for passcodes.kdbx
 ![KeePass Login](imgs/keepass_login.png "KeePass Login")

-There was a root user with both password and PuTTY ssh key pair
+There was a root user with both password and PuTTY SSH key pair
 ![Root SSH](imgs/root_ssh.png "Root SSH")

 [A PuTTY ssh key can be converted to openssh format][ssh-key-types-convert-ppk].
-Following the guid to get the private key and loggin in as root
+Following the guide to get the private key and log in as the root
 ```
 $ ssh -i root.id_rsa root@10.10.11.227
 $ id